eunjisong/genesis-eunjisong/README.md

 Please note that all codes are located at src/App.js

 # Steps
+Please follow the steps to run the app on your local machine.

 1. Clone the repository on your local machine
 ```
 https://github.com/eunjisong/Genesis_EunjiSong.git